18 Can’t Miss Hydrocodone Withdrawal Symptoms

 1. Muscle Aches and Pains

-These aches will come from the absence of hydrocodone in your body, as the drug was numbing your sensations of pain when it was in your system.
-You might feel bone and joint pain as well, and it can very uncomfortable.
-You may need medication to help minimize this symptom, if it is extremely intense.
+These aches will come from the absence of hydrocodone in your body, as the drug numbed your sensations of pain when it was in your system.
+You might feel bone and joint pain as well, and it can be very uncomfortable.
+You may need medication to help minimize this symptom if it is extremely intense.

 2. Runny Nose

 Sometimes this confuses people going through opioid withdrawal, especially those who are taking hydrocodone as a medication and not abusing it.
-They might believe they have the flu.
+If your nose is running, you might believe you have the flu.

 Get Help Now